ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 Step 4 - upload an ArduPilot compatible bootloader to the board
 ------

 Some boards come with a bootloader pre-installed while others rely on the board manufacturer to use `dfu <http://dfu-util.sourceforge.net/>`__ to install the firmware to the board.
-In either case, in order to conveniently load ArduPilot to the board over USB, an ArduPilot compatible bootloader must be uploaded to the board using "dfu <http://dfu-util.sourceforge.net/>__". "dfu" can be downloaded from `here <http://dfu-util.sourceforge.net/>`__.
+In either case, in order to conveniently load ArduPilot to the board over USB, an ArduPilot compatible bootloader must be uploaded to the board using `dfu <http://dfu-util.sourceforge.net/>`__. "dfu" can be downloaded from `here <http://dfu-util.sourceforge.net/>`__.

 The source code for the bootloaders can be found in `ArduPilot/Bootloader <https://github.com/ArduPilot/Bootloader>`__ but pre-compiled binaries are available for common CPUs in the `Tools/bootloaders <https://github.com/ArduPilot/ardupilot/tree/master/Tools/bootloaders>`__ directory.
 Please refer to the `README.txt <https://github.com/ArduPilot/ardupilot/blob/master/Tools/bootloaders/README.txt>`__ to see if one of the existing bootloaders is compatible for the new board.